+- When entering a phone number, press

+the key and the international access

+character '+' will appear.
+When using the

+touch pad to dial, touch and hold

-- Press and hold the key and the international access character '+' will appear. - Enter the country code, area code and the phone number.
+- 2. Enter the country code, area code and the phone number.

+- 3. Press the SEND] key to call the number.
+Or touch